Introduction

 If you have chosen to pursue the VORT method to obtain P1 Provisional Licence, the requirements to obtain your licence are:

 The VORT will see you undertake a 45-minute drive with a qualified VORT motor driving examiner who will mark you against the standardised VORT recording sheet.
-This marks you on your abilities to drive in general traffic as well as complete these five key manoeuvres:
+This marks you on your abilities to drive in general traffic as well as complete these five key maneuvers:

-1. 3-point turn: A 3-point turn is a manoeuvre used to turn a vehicle around in a narrow street or a dead-end road.
+1. 3-point turn: A 3-point turn is a maneuver used to turn a vehicle around in a narrow street or a dead-end road.
 It is performed by utilising both the drive and reverse gears to turn the car to face the opposite direction in three movements.

-2. Reverse parallel park: A reverse parallel park is a manoeuvre used to park a vehicle parallel to the curb on the left-hand side of the road.
+2. Reverse parallel park: A reverse parallel park is a maneuver used to park a vehicle parallel to the curb on the left-hand side of the road.
 This can be utilised on both an empty road as well as to park between two cars.

 4. Angle parking: An angle park is a type of parking where the vehicle is parked at an angle to the curb.